haeussma/masterthesis/_sources/discussion.md

 # Discussion

-Availability of raw data is the prerequisite to reproduce results of an data analysis process and additionally reinforces confidence in the validity of scientific findings.
 Hence, the analysis workflow was conceptualized starting from photometric measurement data.
 For that purpose, discussing the output format of the analytical device with the experimental partners proved to be valuable to plan the data acquisition process.
 Hence, a project specific parser function was established, which transferred the measurement data to the respective EnzymeML containing information on the measurement conditions.
 Thereby, error-prone and tedious manual copying between files was avoided, ensuring raw data integrity from the very start of the workflow.

 ## Data integrity through accurate concentration calculation